by Casey Fischl

 After the crisis in Flint, water has once again been thrust into the national spotlight because of the Dakota Access Pipeline (DAPL) protests, which revolve around the protection of water resources for a nearby Native American reservation.
 While most of us are lucky enough to not to have to worry about clean tap water or access to basic water services, the same is not true for many communities all across the United States.

-In a previous post, I discussed some of the issues of agriculture and water use in California.
+by Patricia Quintero Estades In a previous post, I discussed some of the issues of agriculture and water use in California.
 Though constantly stricken with water scarcity issues, California is a large agricultural supplier, with most of its operations concentrated in the Central Valley.
-In talking about agriculture and water use in California, it is impossible not to touch…
+In talking about agriculture and water use in California, it is impossible…

 As the recent spate of wildfires around the state should remind us, California is still in the midst of its worst drought in recorded history.
 Water in California often becomes too scarce to support all of the state’s population and its economic activity—and this is made more dire by the existence of a rather large agricultural sector concentrated in the Central Valley.
 California is a massive agricultural supplier (⅔ of the country’s fruits and nuts) and a large portion of the state’s available water is allocated to agricultural uses.